Alternatives to Brainstorming (And Why You Need Them)

 2. Groupthink.
 Depending on the group dynamics in your company, having many different people participate in the decision-making process can sometimes backfire and hinder creativity.

 3. Mediocrity.
 Some people might not want to give up their best ideas to share credit with the group, and others may be fine riding the coattails of more vocal group members.
-This leads to an end result that is less creative than if people had contributed ideas individually.
+This leads to a less creative end result than if people had contributed ideas individually.

 4. Chaos.
 Brainstorming sessions can be difficult to manage and can go from productive to chaotic very quickly.
 That can lead some people to become frustrated, be less likely to participate, or shut down completely.